automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Siats.md

 # Siats
-## Description: One of the largest theropods ever to live in North America.
+## One of the largest theropods ever to live in North America.